Akkermansia muciniphila

 What is the recommended dosage of Akkermansia muciniphila?

-Does Akkermansia muciniphila interact with medications?
+Does Akkermansia muciniphila interact with any medications?